 Browser support and VR devices

-The WebVR API is supported in Firefox Nightly builds (Windows only) and Microsoft Edge, as well as Google Chrome 56+ for Android under a developer preview program.
+The WebVR API is supported in Firefox (Windows only) and Microsoft Edge, as well as Google Chrome 56+ for Android under a developer preview program.
 There are also experimental builds of Chromium for Windows and Samsung Internet Browser for Gear VR.
 Oculus Rift and HTC Vive headsets will support WebVR content, and Google Cardboard has been tested with mobile versions of Safari, Firefox and Chrome.

 Is it a standard?